 The strength of the Peer to Peer Collaborative program truly comes from our talented pool of Peer Advisors.
 We are fortunate to have a select group of Peer Advisors who are all successful CEOs, CFOs and COOs with demonstrated entrepreneurial track records.
 In each Peer to Peer engagement, they - bring their successes, lessons learned and wisdom to bear when working with a client team.
 Learn more about their talents below.

-He has been with the company since 1982 and is presently serving as an advisor (he prefers the title of coach).
+After retiring in January, 2005 from serving as the President and Chief Executive Officer of The Vermont Country Store, Bob was recruited to join the Windham Foundation as its CEO in 2011.
+Bob had been with the Vermont Country Store since 1982 and is presently serving as an advisor (he prefers the title of coach).
 Originally hired as Assistant to the President, Bob held the positions of Vice President – Merchandising, Executive Vice President, Chief Operating Officer, and was selected as the first non-family president of the business in 1994.
 He was promoted to Chief Executive Officer in 1996 and led the company through its first strategic planning process.
 Bob's previous retail experience was with Eastern Mountain Sports, a retail and catalog company.
 Bob is currently the chair of the Champlain College board of trustees, a trustee and chair of strategic planning for the Mark Skinner Library in Manchester, Vermont and recently concluded nearly ten-years of service to the Preservation Trust of Vermont.
 Past board associations also include the Vermont Institute of Science, the Orton Family Foundation and Long Trail School.

 Bob Barton is the CEO of Catalyst Financial Group, Inc. and for over 28 years he has focused his attention on financing renewable energy (solar, wind, hydro, co-generation), recycling, pollution prevention and energy and water efficiency projects.
 Read More